NCBI-Hackathons/chervil/README.md

     ```
     (note: these are made-up accessions)

-3. Generate the HERV classification machine learning model
+3. **Generate the HERV classification machine learning model**

+    Assuming you are in a directory with accessions and their classes, run:

-        $ chervil.sh [path to SRR acession file] [path to blast database] [number of cores] [output directory] [prefix for sam files]
+        $ chervil.sh [path to SRR acession file] [path to blast database] [number of cores] [output directory] [prefix for SAM files]

     Example usage:

-        $ chervil.sh srr_inf_test.csv ../blast_dbs/referencedb 20 out "run"
+        $ chervil.sh srr_inf_test.csv ../blast_dbs/referencedb 20 out "test"

     This command calls multiple scripts that execute the pipeline we have developed.

-    * Uses magicblast command align RNA-seq reads to the reference blast database.
-Generates a sam file for each patient. (`S1_make_acc_file.r`, `run_jobs.sh`)
+    * Uses `magicblast` command align RNA-seq reads to the reference blast database.
+Generates a SAM file for each patient. (`S1_make_acc_file.r`, `run_jobs.sh`)

-    * Take the sam files and count the number of reads corresponding to each ERV gene. (`count_hits.sh`)
+    * Takes the SAM files and count the number of reads corresponding to each ERV gene. (`count_hits.sh`)

-    * Organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file. (`S2_orgCountsScript.r`)
+    * Organizes the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a CSV file. (`S2_orgCountsScript.r`)

-    * Feed this dataframe into TPOT, an automated machine learing pipeline.
-The output is cross-validated and external prediction accuracy, and an html file with a contingency table many other performance measures for external data set. (`S3_generate_classifier.py`)
+    * Feeds this dataframe into TPOT, an automated machine learning pipeline.
+The model and an HTML file with a confusion matrix table with performance measures for external data set are then saved for analysis. (`S3_generate_classifier.py`)

 ## Example Dataset
 * PRJNA349748: Human Tracheobronchial Epithelial (HTBE) cells infected with Influenza